Nataho/DISCRETE_MATH/README.md

   - Eular totients function

 - ## Conversion
+  - ### Decimal
     - Decimal to Binary
     - Decimal to Octal
     - Decimal to Hex
+  - ### Binary
     - Binary to Octal
     - Binary to Decimal
     - Binary to Hex
+  - ### Octal
     - Octal to Binary
     - Octal to Decimal
     - Octal to Hex
+  - ### Hex
     - Hex to Binary
     - Hex to Octal
     - Hex to Decimal
 <!-- - ## Sorting -->

 <!-- - ## Ciphers  -->